bitterbit/bitterbit.github.io/_posts/2020-04-09-icon-for-bandly-lax.md

 published: true
 title: "Icon for brandly/Lax"
 ---
-An icon I designed was accepted and is now used in the opensource project [brandly/lax](https://github.com/brandly/Lax)!
+An icon I designed was accepted and is now used in the opensource project [brandly/Lax](https://github.com/brandly/Lax)!
 It took some time but now it's in :)

 Lax is an IRC client built with Electron & React.

-### The new icon
+### The New Icon
 I combined a standard "chat" icon with the electrons illustration emphasising on the electron backend.
 The light blue color is a continuation of the blue shades in the app.
 ![Icon](/assets/img/51934175-adc32b80-240b-11e9-9d12-22fca5152e0f.png)